Women's Adventure Film Tour 2026

 The Women’s Adventure Film Tour will present a thrilling selection of films that span extreme sports, personal journeys, and boundary-pushing storytelling from across the globe.
 This year’s program highlights the resilience and creativity of individuals navigating the challenges of both the outer world and their own inner landscapes.

-For the first time ever, COE is thrilled to present a program that brings together incredible stories of courage, adventure, and self-discovery.
+Be a part of our 2nd annual WAFT at COE!
+We are thrilled to present a program that brings together incredible stories of courage, adventure, and self-discovery.
 These films represent the spirit of perseverance and the power of women in the outdoors to inspire, entertain, and spark important conversations.

 We need your help to make this happen!
 COE is looking for organizations, clubs and individuals toSUPPORT THE EVENT or TELL A STORY .